 There is a condition of low muscle mass called sarcopenia and this condition is much higher in people of old age.
 It is also, unfortunately, increasing at a fast rate because of unhealthy and inactive lifestyles.

 Right now is too early to state if there exists a relationship between sarcopenia and the risk of catching the COVID-19 virus but there is already evidence present of a link between sarcopenia and some other severe infectious diseases like pneumonia.

 That is why it is equally or even more important to engage elderly people in some nice and healthy physical activities or exercises including strength training to maintain their muscle mass.

 If you are still not convinced of how important a role strength training plays in boosting your immune system, here is a reference to another study.
 According to Rob Newton, there is a raft of studies that show that the effectiveness of vaccinations is enhanced by exercise.
 Exercising develops immunity to the target disease when immediately done before or after a vaccination.

-If there is anything you need to do, it is to get yourself a nice workout gear which would include all essentials that you would require for an active work out session.
+If there is anything you need to do, it is to get yourself some nice workout gear which would include all essentials that you would require for an active workout session.
 Select a space inside your house to strength train yourself regularly so you can start working on your immunity.

 Let us know what you think of this article and if you have any ideas about what to add please share your comments below.
 To better health and immunity!